AWGL/SMP2/README.md

 ...and so on for each pair of samples belonging to each individual.

 This text file can have any name.
-It can be placed anywhere on the same computer as the script and the full path to the file, the name of the file and the extension should be passed as the third command line argument.
+It can be placed anywhere on the same computer as the script and the full path to the file, the name of the file and the extension should be passed as the second command line argument.

 Once script 2 has completed, script 3 can be automatically launched when each app (appids can be found in the appsessions file) has completed.